 Microfluidic tools for single-cell analysis

-Protein localization and post translational modifications are key to understanding cell state, yet remain difficult to measure with single cell resolution.
-To meet this need, as a graduate student in the Herr Lab, I developed microfluidic tools for single cell protein analysis.
-Leveraging the favorable mass transport scaling of microfluidic length scales, we extended the sensitivity of traditional protein assays.
+Protein localization and post translational mot this need, as a graduate student in the Herr Lab, I developed microfluidic tools for single cell protein analysis.
+Levdifications are key to understanding cell state, yet remain difficult to measure with single cell resolution.
+To meeeraging the favorable mass transport scaling of microfluidic length scales, we extended the sensitivity of traditional protein assays.
 In particular, we developed tools for measuring the subcellular localization of proteins from single cells and for highly-selective measurement of protein isoforms from single cells.